 What is Media Planning?

+For the analogy above to sink in, it helps to understand a little more about what media planning is.
 Media planners are the ones who figure out what media will be the most effective platform for a new campaign.
-They conduct research, figure out the best way to achieve what the client wants, outline the campaign goals and objectives, and set how the budget should be spread across the various platforms chosen.
+They conduct research, figure out the best way to achieve what the client wants, outline the campaign goals and objectives, and determine how the budget should be spread across the various platforms chosen.

 The Roles of the Media Planner

 Conducting Internal Market Research: This helps them to uncover exactly what the client’s brand identity is, what their market proposition and unique selling points are, and what the particular customer persona is.

 Conducting External Market Research: This is to assess the lay of the land in the client’s particular field.
 Media planners explore how the brand is currently advertising, what their competitors are like and what they’re doing, what motivates and attracts their target audience, and which media channels are the most effective in reaching them.

 Setting Campaign Goals and Objectives: The meeting of minds between what the client wants to achieve and what the media planners believe they can and should achieve is probably the most important interface in a campaign.